Syncthing

 volumes:

-- /portainer/Files/AppData/Config/Syncthing:/config
+- "/portainer/Files/AppData/Config/Syncthing:/config"

-- undefined:/sync
+- /sync

 restart: unless-stopped